torvalds/linux/Documentation/usb/gadget_printer.rst

 General
 =======

-This driver may be used if you are writing printer firmware using Linux as the embedded OS.
-This driver has nothing to do with using a printer with your Linux host system.
+This driver may be used if you are writing printer firmware using GNU/Linux as the embedded OS.
+This driver has nothing to do with using a printer with your GNU/Linux host system.

-You will need a USB device controller and a Linux driver for it that accepts a gadget / "device class" driver using the Linux USB Gadget API.
+You will need a USB device controller and a GNU/Linux driver for it that accepts a gadget / "device class" driver using the GNU/Linux USB Gadget API.
 After the USB device controller driver is loaded then load the printer gadget driver.
 This will present a printer interface to the USB Host that your USB Device port is connected to.